The Real And Persistent Problem Of Drunk Driving

 While a BAC of.08% is the legal limit across the country, even small amounts of alcohol can have negative effects on one’s ability to safely operate a car.
 These include:

-- .02% or about two drinks: At this level, it becomes more difficult for a driver to visually track a moving target and perform two tasks at the same time.
+- .02% or about two drinks: At this level, it becomes more difficult for a driver to track a moving target and perform two tasks simultaneously visually.

-- .05% or about three drinks: Here, drivers can experience the previously noted effects in addition to reduced coordination, difficulty steering, and a diminished response to emergency situations.
+- .05% or about three drinks: Here, drivers can experience the previously noted effects in addition to reduced coordination, difficulty steering, and a diminished response to emergencies.

 - .08% or about four drinks: At this, the legal intoxication limit, drivers struggle with speed control, concentration, memory, and perception of surroundings.

-Obviously, the more alcohol a person consumes, the more difficulty they will have safely operating a vehicle.
+Obviously, the more alcohol a person consumes, the more difficulty they will safely operate a vehicle.
 However, even in smaller amounts, alcohol has substantive negative effects on driving ability.
 The safest way to drive is completely sober.

 What Can Delaware Drivers Do to Stay Safe on the Road?